dutchie027/govee-api/README.md

 // Instantiate with defaults
 $lights = new dutchie027\govee\Lights("GOVEE-API-KEY");

-// Instantiate without defaults, so all messages created
+// Instantiate without defaults, this allows you to change things
-// will be sent from 'Cyril' and to the #accounting channel
-// by default.
-Any names like @regan or #channel will also be linked.
+// like log location, directory, the tag and possible future settings.
 $settings = [
 	'log_dir' => '/tmp',
 	'log_name' => 'govee-lights',